JoaoPSPacolla/fanfufa/README.md

-Hello There!
+<h1> Hello There!  </h1>
-My name is João Paulo and I'm a brazillian front-end developer and I also have been learning Python, especially for construct AI and Machine Learning.
+My name is João Paulo and I'm a brazillian front-end developer and I also have been learning Python, especially for construct AI and Machine Learning. <br>
 Welcome to my Github!
-Please feel free to check my projects, social medias and contact me
+Please feel free to check my projects, social medias and contact me <br><br>

   <a href = "mailto:joaopaulostradioto@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>